0xabe-io/0xabe-io.github.io/_posts/2016-03-30-Radare2-of-the-Lost-Magic-Gadget.md

 OK this is a bad pun to a rather nice movie.
 You may already have heard of the magic gadget that exists to rule them all, more seriously, a gadget located in the libc that executes a shell by itself.
-The problem is that depending on the Linux distribution and the version of the libc, it might located at different places and have different instructions.
+The problem is that depending on the Linux distribution and the version of the libc, it might be located at different places and have different instructions.
 Therefore we can't just search for a sequence of bytes.
-In this blog post, I propose a rather easy and lightweight method to finding it with [Radare 2][radare2].
+In this blog post, I propose a rather easy and lightweight method of finding it with [Radare 2][radare2].
 Happy hunting!

 # Radare 2